Monster-Train-2-Modding-Group/Conductor/.github/ISSUE_TEMPLATE/feature-request--custom-status-effect.md

  * Is it stackable?
 If so when should stacks be removed?
  * Any interactions with other stuff. (ex.
 Not eligible for Doublestack, Dualism, etc.)

 It would also be helpful if a sprite for your requested status be provided.
-Two icons sized 24x24 should be provided a black and white image of the status effect and an another with a transparent background and white only (see: status_intangible.png and status_intangible_tooltip.png [here](https://github.com/Monster-Train-2-Modding-Group/Conductor/tree/main/Conductor/textures)
+Two icons sized 50x50 should be provided a black and white image of the status effect and an another with a transparent background and white only (see: status_intangible.png and status_intangible_tooltip.png [here](https://github.com/Monster-Train-2-Modding-Group/Conductor/tree/main/Conductor/textures)

 <sub>A reminder that to be accepted the status effect must be reusable, ultra clan specific stuff can be requested in the mt-modding channel on discord.</sub>

+<sub>Note if you aren't modding the game yourself please don't use this to request content to be made for you, the issue will be closed.
+This is only for modders to request a novel effect that can't be done with the codebase so that they can make content.</sub>